Configure a Point-to-Site connection to a VNet using certificate authentication (classic): Azure portal

 - Enterprise certificate: If you are using an enterprise solution, you can use your existing certificate chain.
 Obtain the .cer file for the root certificate that you want to use.

 Self-signed root certificate: If you aren't using an enterprise certificate solution, you need to create a self-signed root certificate.
 It's important that you follow the steps in one of the P2S certificate articles below.
 Otherwise, the certificates you create won't be compatible with P2S connections and clients receive a connection error when trying to connect.
-The steps in either of the following articles generate a compatible certificate:
+You can use Azure PowerShell, MakeCert, or OpenSSL.
+The steps in the provided articles generate a compatible certificate:

 - Windows 10 PowerShell instructions: These instructions require Windows 10 and PowerShell to generate certificates.
 Client certificates that are generated from the root certificate can be installed on any supported P2S client.